 Refundable tickets cost more, but it might be worthwhile if you want absolute peace of mind.
 With some airlines, refundable tickets come with other benefits, like higher mileage earnings and extra baggage allowance.
 All of these are worth factoring into your decision to book a refundable fare.
-For example, JetBlue’s Blue Flex fares allow free changes – all you have to pay is a fare difference if there is one.
+For example, JetBlue’s Blue Flex fares allow free changes.
+All you have to pay is a fare difference if there is one.

-3. Book with an Airline That Allows Free Changes
+3. Choose Airlines That Offer Free Changes

 A few airlines allow free changes and cancellations, which can offer huge savings if you’re traveling with a group.
 You might come across similar fares across multiple airlines.
 When that’s the case, book with the carrier that offers free changes and cancellations:

 Southwest remains one of the most passenger-friendly airlines out there, thanks to its two-free-checked bags policy and free changes and cancellations.
 All you have to pay is an applicable fare difference.
-If you choose to cancel a Wanna Get Away Fare (???), you’ll receive your refund in the form of a Southwest credit that can be applied towards future travel (must be redeemed within a year).
+If you choose to cancel a Wanna Get Away Fare (???), you’ll receive your refund in the form of a Southwest credit.
+The credit can be applied towards future travel (must be redeemed within a year).

 4. Ask for a Waiver